You Are Not Alone! We Welcome You to Playa Del Carmen’s English-speaking fellowship of Alcoholics Anonymous. “Trudging the road of happy destiny”

 [If there is a newcomer, the chairperson welcomes them and changes the planned meeting format to a First Step meeting.
 The First Step from 12 & 12 is read.]

-[If there is an AA birthday, the chairperson can ask them to share how they did it.]
+[If there is an AA birthday, let them know that you will ask them to share how they did it in a moment.]

 Are there any AA announcements?